dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 The Visual Studio Tools for Docker add a *docker-compose* project to the solution with the following files:

-* *docker-compose.dcproj* &mdash; The file representing the project.
+* *docker-compose.dcproj* &ndash; The file representing the project.
 Includes a `<DockerTargetOS>` element specifying the OS to be used.
-* *.dockerignore* &mdash; Lists the file and directory patterns to exclude when generating a build context.
+* *.dockerignore* &ndash; Lists the file and directory patterns to exclude when generating a build context.
-* *docker-compose.yml* &mdash; The base [Docker Compose](https://docs.docker.com/compose/overview/) file used to define the collection of images to be built and run with `docker-compose build` and `docker-compose run`, respectively.
+* *docker-compose.yml* &ndash; The base [Docker Compose](https://docs.docker.com/compose/overview/) file used to define the collection of images built and run with `docker-compose build` and `docker-compose run`, respectively.
-* *docker-compose.override.yml* &mdash; An optional file, read by Docker Compose, with configuration overrides for services.
+* *docker-compose.override.yml* &ndash; An optional file, read by Docker Compose, with configuration overrides for services.
 Visual Studio executes `docker-compose -f "docker-compose.yml" -f "docker-compose.override.yml"` to merge these files.

 The *docker-compose.yml* file references the name of the image that's created when the project runs: